netham45/screamrouter-spotify-docker/README.md

 3. Make an instance of the container ```./run.sh```

 At this point ScreamRouter's Auto-Detection should pick up on the container and add it to the interface.

+VNC listens on port 5900

+There is a script listening on port 9999 for incoming UDP packets.

+Sending a packet containing 'n' will send XF86AudioNext

+Sending a packet containing 'p' will send XF86AudioPrev

+Sending a packet containing 'P' will send XF86AudioPlay